How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 3. Running the meeting

-• Use clarifying or open-ended phrasing
+• use clarifying or open-ended phrasing

 4. Follow-up

-Double-check agreements in writing
+• double-checking agreements in writing is valued

 5. Additional Insights